visika/tesi-magistrale/thesis.typ

 == MACE

+= Results

-= Seconda parte: simulazione per qualche sistema standard in cui l'approccio analitico funziona bene = Terza parte: simulazione per qualche sistema in cui l'approccio analitico non funziona bene
+Seconda parte: simulazione per qualche sistema standard in cui l'approccio analitico funziona bene

+Terza parte: simulazione per qualche sistema in cui l'approccio analitico non funziona bene

-= Water molecule <sec-molecule>
+== Water molecule <sec-molecule>

 The first task is the optimization of the geometry of the water molecule.

-== Convergence of vibrations with respect to fmax
+=== Convergence of vibrations with respect to fmax

 To optimize the geometry we have to choose an optimizer.
 In the following, BFGS was chosen: